Letter to Worldwide Church of God, Philippines

 Related Material: Discernment & Research (covers apostasy and error in Christendom; the church growth movement, etc.)

 1 "Coming Events – activity calendar for the WCG"; "Worldwide Church of God Caribbean," July 26, 2006.
 [Update: More than 800 attended the conference, including 19 Filipino WCG ministers with their wives.]

 4 Rick Warren was mentored by Robert Schuller who is tied in with New Age leaders and philosophies (Deceived on Purpose: The New Age Implications of the Purpose Driven Church by Warren Smith).
-Also see the following: Change Agents in the Church: Rick Warren and An Analysis of Rick Warren's "Purpose Driven" Church Growth Strategy.
+(Note: Robert Schuller died April 2, 2015 of esophageal cancer.)
+Also see the following: Change Agents in the Churches -- Rick Warren and An Analysis of Rick Warren's "Purpose Driven" Church Growth Strategy.

 6 Hank Hanegraaff is known as an amillennial, partial preterist.